markgat/MarsWebscrape/README.md

 ````
 pip install splinter
 ````
-Or
+as well as
 ````
 brew install chromedriver
 ````
-if you have on Mac with homebrew installed.
+if you are on Mac with Homebrew installed.
 And update the two to the latest if needed.